matitaviola/SE2_Thesis-Management/retrospectives/demo2.md

   - Do not start stories if they are supposed not to be finished (to avoid technical debt)

 - One thing you are proud of as a Team!!
-  We manage to deliver deliver an overall good demo despite one team member left.
+  We manage to deliver deliver an overall good demo despite one team member leaving.